 Mulch also moderates soil temperature by keeping the soil beneath it at a more constant year-round climate, helps prevent erosion, reduces weeds, lowers the possibility of soil-borne diseases, provides organic matter to the soil, and makes the shrub beds more attractive – all pretty good reasons to use mulch.

-In Montgomery County, one to two inches of mulch is adequate.
+On the Gulf Coast, one to two inches of mulch is adequate.
 Never use more than six inches of mulch.
 The mulch may restrict oxygen and carbon dioxide movement in and out of the soil and literally smother the root system.

 Check your irrigation system